Staff Members

 Dakota Harris, Staff Music Mentor

-Dakota started taking guitar lessons with Sean Brennan at Sean's Music study five years ago.
-After a few lessons with Sean he was hooked!
-Sean has been such an inspiring teacher that Dakota has now been in four bands, three of which he's still involved with.
-They perform as often as possible.
+Dakota started taking guitar lessons with Sean Brennan at Sean's Music study at 14 years old.
+After a few lessons with Sean he was hooked.
+Sean has been such an inspiring teacher that Dakota has now been in several bands and performs as a solo act all around the community.